ernestohs/csharp.katas.simple/README.md

 ### Linux

-You need to have installed [Mono](http://www.mono-project.com/), if you do not have it on your Linux box, you can check this [installation guide](http://www.mono-project.com/docs/getting-started/install/linux/).
+You need to have installed [Mono](http://www.mono-project.com/), if you do not have it on your Linux box, you can check this [installation guide](http://www.mono-project.com/docs/getting-started/install/linux/); also you will need to instal [Make](https://www.gnu.org/software/make/) on your linux box.

 ![Build on Linux](https://github.com/ernestohs/csharp.katas.simple/blob/master/doc/img/CSharp.Basic.Katas.Linux.gif)